-In the heart of the Gaspé Peninsula, the Chic-Choc Appalachian chain is the backbone of this forest-covered peninsula.
-Its geographical location, at the periphery of a protected territory, explains its remarkable diversity of wildlife.
-Take the time to visit this little corner of paradise, whatever activity you choose to undertake.
+In the heart of Gaspésie, the Chic-Choc Appalachian chain is the backbone of this forest-covered peninsula.
+Its geographical location along the edge of a protected territory explains the remarkable diversity of wildlife found here.
+Take the time to visit this little corner of paradise where you can enjoy a variety of activities.

-A large variety of mammals frequent this territory including moose, black bear, snowshoe hare and porcupine, making it an excellent spot for wildlife observation.
-You might spot one of these mammals in its natural habitat while hiking.
+Many species of mammals frequent this territory, including moose, black bears, snowshoe hare and porcupines, making it an excellent spot for wildlife observation.
+Keep an eye out as you hike, and you may spot various species in their natural habitat.
 You can also stop to pick mushrooms, blueberries or raspberries along the way.
-And don't forget to admire to the stunning view of the McGerrigle Mountains!
+And be sure to admire to the stunning views of the McGerrigle Mountains!

-Take advantage of your visit to the Réserve faunique des Chic-Chocs to pick agates in the Mt.
+Take advantage of your visit to the wildlife reserve to go hunting for agates in the Mt.
 Lyall mine.
-Visit the open pit agate mine and then hunt for these famous geodes.
+Visit the open-pit mine and then set off to find these famous geodes.

-Backcountry skiing, telemarking and snowshoeing can be practised in the reserve.
+In the winter, you can enjoy backcountry skiing, telemark skiing and snowshoeing in the wildlife reserve.
 Winter activities are managed by Parc national de la Gapsésie, so check with the park for details and snow conditions.

-Hunting and fishing enthusiasts are in for a treat on this reserve!
-Contact us for further information.
+Hunting and fishing enthusiasts are in for a treat in this wildlife reserve!
+Contact us directly for more information.

-CostAdmission to the site is free.
-Fees apply for equipment rental, accommodations and tours of the agate mine.
-Access fees for fishing and hunting.
+CostAdmission to the wildlife reserve is free.
+Fees apply for cabin and equipment rentals as well as for tours of the agate mine.
+Access rights must be purchased for hunting and fishing.

 ReservationsRequired for accommodations

 - American Express